edwelker/website/content/posts/installing-pil-virtualenv-ubuntu.md

 tag: []
 post_format: []
 ---
 I just removed a (real live) bat from my living room.Â That was easier than installing PIL in a virtualenv for Ubuntu 9.10.
-Why?Â Googling the subject seems to bring up a lot of old or mis-information.Â This will explain how… mostly so I can do it again next time.
+Why?Â Googling the subject seems to bring up a lot of old or mis-information.Â This will explain how... mostly so I can do it again next time.

 I started with a –no-site-packages virtualenv, so as not to use (or moreÂ importantly depend) on any of the global site-packages.Â Ok, cool.